phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 To setup `unison` sync for your containers you will need to [reference an external volume](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) in your `docker-compose.yml` and use that external volume in the mount specification for any services that need to reference the same set of files.

+Since volumes are global within your Docker host, the name of this external volume should be namespaced to your project.
+The convention is to use `projectname-sync` as the volume name.
 Using the same volume will ensure all containers stay in sync.
 This includes specifying that volume for your [Build container](/common-tasks/using-the-build-container), if you are using that (via build.yml).

 ### Add the volume to your docker-compose file